RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Notes.md

 ### Threat Actors

-**Threat Actors**: Any person or group who presents a security risk.
+**Threat Actors** are any person or group who presents a security risk.

 #### External Threats
 - From those outside the organization trying to gain access to information, networks, or devices.